Interpretable ML for High-Frequency Execution: Application: optimal order placement

-\item \textbf{Training and testing sets:} For the CEXs data base, both fill probability and clean-up cost models are trained and validated on a full week of data and tested on the following week which represent 3 test periods over the month: 2023/11/12 to 2023/11/18, 2023/11/19 to 2023/11/25 and 2023/11/26 to 2023/12/02.
-The equity model is trained on 8 months - 2017/01/01 to 2017/08/31 -, validated on 1.5 months - 2017/09/01 to 2017/10/15 and tested on 2.5 months - 2017/10/16 to 2017/12/31.\\ \end{itemize}
+For the CEXs data base, both fill probability and clean-up cost models are trained on 5 days, validated on two days, and tested on the following week, representing 3 test periods over the month.
+The equity model is trained on 8 months, validated on 1.5 months, and tested on 2.5 months.

 We now describe the three models that will be tested and compared below.
-The chosen fee policy for the crypto trading algorithm is the level 9, \textit{i.e.} $\varepsilon^-=0.0005$, $\varepsilon^+=0$.
+The chosen fee policy for the crypto trading algorithm is the level 9, \textit{i.e.} $\varepsilon^-=5$ basis points, $\varepsilon^+=0$.

-\begin{itemize}[leftmargin=*] \item \textbf{Model I: Exponential fill probability and constant expected clean up cost} The model introduced in \ref{Toy model} provides an expression of the saved cost for any distance of placement $\delta$, see Equation \eqref{eq:saved_cost_function_toy_model}.
-The fill probability parameters $A$ and $k$ are estimated by fitting an exponential form on the Kaplan-Meier function considering cancellation as right-censoring and $\mathcal{V}$ is computed as the average of best ask price moves observed at horizon for every limit orders in the training set that are not executed. \item \textbf{Model II: Constant expected clean-up cost} The fill probability function used for this benchmark is the neural network model described in \ref{ML model} and $\mathcal{V}$ is set constant, computed as in the exponential toy model benchmark.
-Thus, the only difference with the full model tested in this section resides in the structure of the function $\mathcal{V}$. \item \textbf{Model III: Full state dependent} Combination of the two state dependent models for the fill probability and best price move at horizon. \end{itemize}
+\begin{itemize} \item \textbf{Model I:} The toy model introduced in \ref{subsubsec:toy_model} provides a closed form expression of the saved cost for any distance of placement $\delta$, see Equation \eqref{eq:saved_cost_function_toy_model}.
+The fill probability parameters $A$ and $k$ are estimated by fitting an exponential form on the Kaplan-Meier function considering cancellation as right-censoring and $\mathcal{V}$ is computed as the average of best ask price moves observed at horizon for every limit orders in the training set that are not executed.
+A more sophisticated estimation procedure could be adapted, for example by taking into account the intraday seasonality of market activity. \item \textbf{Model II:} The fill probability function used for this benchmark is the neural network model described in Section \ref{sec:fill_probability_model}, and $\mathcal{V}$ is a constant computed as in the exponential toy model benchmark.
+Thus, the only difference with the full model resides in the estimation of $\mathcal{V}$. \item \textbf{Model III:} Combination of the two neural network models for the fill probability and the expected best price move at horizon. \end{itemize}

-The results from the three different models demonstrate the importance of each component in the execution algorithm.
-Model II enables us to evaluate the amelioration of the model with the introduction of state dependence and the model III enables us to observe the importance of using a state dependent clean-up cost instead of a constant one.
-The results stated in Tables \ref{tab:model_performance_decision_making_crypto} and \ref{tab:model_performance_decision_making_equity} clearly show the improvement of the decision making process for both assets.
-We note that the F-score in the BNPP backtest is slightly decreasing with the model II and model III because the model I tends to favor the immediate execution in most of the cases.
-However, the model is clearly more selective in the decision to insert a limit order or not.\\